On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Introduction

 Foundational works by Consiglieri \cite{Consiglieri1997, Consiglieri2000} studied both stationary and time-dependent models of shear-thickening fluids with temperature-dependent viscosity and thermal conductivity.
 While these studies provided rigorous existence results, they did not address the entropy equality, the long-time behaviour, or the continuity of the temperature with respect to time.
-More complex existence theory for heat-conducting non-Newtonian fluids was later established in \cite{BuFeMa2009, Bulicek2009}, however, without any ambition for establishing further properties such as time continuity or the validity of energy and/or entropy equality.
+More complex existence theory for heat-conducting non-Newtonian fluids was later established in \cite{BuFeMa2009, Bulicek2009}; however, these works did not address additional properties such as time continuity or the validity of energy and/or entropy equality.

-From a thermodynamic perspective, Dafermos \cite{Dafermos1979} introduced the use of entropy as a Lyapunov functional, establishing a link between the Second Law of Thermodynamics and nonlinear stability of fluid systems, see also \cite{BuMaPr19}.
-More recently, Abbatiello et al. \cite{Abbatiello2022} proved the existence of weak solutions to the three-dimensional Navier--Stokes--Fourier system with non-Newtonian power-law behavior (for $p \geq \frac{11}{5}$) that satisfy the entropy equality.
+From a thermodynamic perspective, Dafermos~\cite{Dafermos1979} introduced the use of entropy as a Lyapunov functional, establishing a link between the Second Law of Thermodynamics and nonlinear stability of fluid systems, see also~\cite{BuMaPr19}.
+More recently, Abbatiello et al.~\cite{Abbatiello2022} proved the existence of weak solutions to the three-dimensional Navier--Stokes--Fourier system with non-Newtonian power-law behavior (for $p \geq \frac{11}{5}$) that satisfy the entropy equality.
 This approach notably avoids the classical DiPerna--Lions renormalization framework \cite{PerenaLions}, by constructing solutions directly fulfilling the entropy equality, even when $p \leq \frac{5}{2}$.
-Building upon this, the follow-up work \cite{Abbatiello2024} established nonlinear stability of such entropy-equality solutions by constructing a Lyapunov functional and demonstrating exponential decay to a steady state, even under inhomogeneous boundary temperatures; see also \cite{Dostalik2021} for similar but conditional results.
+Building upon this, the follow-up work \cite{Abbatiello2024} established the nonlinear stability of such entropy-equality solutions by constructing a Lyapunov functional and demonstrating exponential decay to a steady state, even under inhomogeneous boundary temperatures; see also \cite{Dostalik2021} for similar but conditional results.